 Our product detailing contracts generally are for terms of one to three years and may be renewed or extended.
 However, the majority of these contracts are terminable by the client for any reason on 30 to 90 days' notice.
 These contracts sometimes provide for termination payments in the event they are terminated by the client without cause.
 While the cancellation of a contract by a client without cause may result in the imposition of penalties on the client, these penalties may not act as an adequate deterrent to the termination of any contract.
 In addition, we cannot assure you that these penalties will offset the revenue we could have earned under the contract or the costs we may incur as a result of its termination.
-The loss or termination of a large contract or the loss of multiple contracts could adversely affect our future revenue and profitability.
+The loss or termination of a large contract or the loss of multiple contracts could have a material adverse effect on our business, financial condition and results of operations.
 Contracts may also be terminated for cause if we fail to meet stated performance benchmarks.

 Our MR&C and EdComm contracts generally are for projects lasting from three to six months.
 The contracts are terminable by the client and provide for termination payments in the event they are terminated without cause.
 Termination payments include payment of all work completed to date, plus the cost of any nonrefundable commitments made on behalf of the client.
-Due to the typical size of the projects, it is unlikely the loss or termination of any individual MR&C or EdComm contract would have a material adverse impact on our results of operations, cash flows and liquidity.
+Due to the typical size of the projects, it is unlikely the loss or termination of any individual MR&C or EdComm contract would have a material adverse effect on our business, financial condition and results of operations.